Schema Markup Example

 Published on

-Your Instagram followers, your Google rankings, your TikTok reach, your Facebook page likes — you do not own a single one of them.
+Your Instagram followers, your Google rankings, your TikTok reach, your Facebook page likes.
+You do not own a single one of them.
 You are renting access, and the landlord is a platform whose business model depends on charging you more over time.
 Meta has cut organic reach for business pages to low single digits.
 Google rewrites its algorithm thousands of times a year.
-One policy change, one shadow-ban, one shift in the feed, and the audience you spent five years building evaporates — with no warning and no appeal.
+One policy change, one shadow-ban, one shift in the feed, and the audience you spent five years building evaporates, with no warning and no appeal.

 Then there is the audience you own: your email list.
 A direct line to a human being's inbox that no algorithm sits between.
 No platform can throttle it, deplatform it, or charge you to reach the people who already raised their hand.
 This is the single most valuable asset in your entire marketing operation, and most owners treat it like an afterthought.